-Eric Winter on redefining himself through new experiences
+Eric Winter on evolving through new experiences

 Full look SIMKHAI.